Commettt/.github/profile/README.md

 Feel free to view and use any of our public code on this repo for any purpose including commercial.

->(c) Commet Communications Foundation 2024 - 2024 under the MIT Licence
+>(c) Commet Communications 2024 - 2024 under the MIT Licence